iris-contrib/examples/AIO_examples/mongo/README.md

-## Repository information
+## Folder information

-This repository is an example integration of Iris with MongoDb using the mgo driver, based on the [Iris commanad line tool](https://github.com/kataras/iris/tree/master/iris).
+This folder contains an example integration of Iris with MongoDb using the mgo driver, based on the [Iris commanad line tool](https://github.com/kataras/iris/tree/master/iris).

 ### Additionally